-From about 1995 and to about 2010 or so I was really into printmaking also known as block printing.
-I haven't given it up or anything, I have just been more occupied with painting lately.
+Printmaking that I have practiced has been a type of block printing.
+A lot of what I have done so far was about 20 years ago.
+I haven't given it up, I have just been more occupied with painting lately.
 I would carve on wood, Masonite, linoleum and some strange materials also like hard plastics.
-Often I used a material that I had used in the sign and graphics business called extruded pvc in place of wood.
+Often I used a material that I had used in the sign and graphics business like a material call extruded pvc in place of wood.
 It seemed to me to be very similar to medium wood density when I carved on it.
 I would carve the plates for the various colors to be inked and pressed.
 I started out making some simple presses also, but in time I found the print came out much more clean and solid, a look I was partial to, when I just used a simple wooden spoon.
 I normally used acrylic ink which would dry very rapidly and there wasn't much time for me to get a clean transfer onto the paper surface, so the spoon transfer seemed to be the fastest way.
-When it comes to paper my printmaking art may be different than many printmaking artists.
-I never had any formal art training so my techniques and choice of materials have probably not been completely orthodox.
+When it comes to paper my printmaking art may be different than some printmaking artists.
+My choice of materials may have not been completely orthodox to some.
 I started out using smooth bristol paper for my printmaking, perhaps because of it being used often for pen and ink.
-So most of all of my printmaking art therefore has been done mostly on smooth bristol paper.
-I always like the look, it has a very clean look which I preferred, for the prints and I go back now and look at old prints and they look just like when they were printed, so it seems to hold up very well.
+So most of all of my printmaking art has been mostly on smooth bristol paper.
+I like the look.
+It has a very clean look which I preferred, for the prints and I go back now and look at old prints and they look just like when they were printed, so it seems to hold up very well.
 I was mainly concerned that the paper be acid free, none yellowing and that the ink adhere well which it has.

-Printmaking is so cool looking to me.
-I started to do art with silk screen and then was very amazed with the printmaking and pursued it instead - so I think maybe I tried to make my printmaking look more like silkscreen work, very solid colors and clean lines?
+Printmaking is so cool.
+I started to do art with silk screen and then was very impressed with the look of printmaking and pursued it instead - so I think maybe I tried to make my printmaking look more like silkscreen work perhaps, very solid colors and clean lines?